Frequently asked questions and answers

 • Collection of goods from yourself (Pick&ReturnService or Pick&ShipService)

 Many senders have booked an additional GLS service for returns, which is free of charge for the recipient.
 This means, when returning goods, you simply attach the enclosed return label to the parcel and hand it over at a ParcelShop of your choice.
 GLS then does the rest.
 If a parcel does not include a return label, you can still return it via a GLS ParcelShop but you will have to pay the standard ParcelShop charges.
+If a parcel does not include a return label, you can still return it via a GLS ParcelShop or GLS-ONE.

 If your parcel is externally damaged, you can refuse to accept it.
 GLS will then return the parcel to the depot and inform the sender.
 If the contents are damaged, please contact the sender.
 GLS cannot and may not check the contents of sent parcels.